BlackwaveZero/XO/README.md

 ------------------------------------------------
 moving cursor :

-terminal.move(y,x) #dont use this and then use print use terminal.set
+terminal.move(y,x) #dont use this and then use print; use terminal.set

 ------------------------------------------------
 getting a character of terminal :
-!! returns the character that is in y x coordinate
+!! returns the character which is in y x coordinate

 terminal.get(y,x)